Luciffffer/Promptly/README.md

 ## To contributors

 Try using branches to work on features.
+For each feature you work on, create a new branch.
+Commit changes in this branch.
+When finished, merge and delete branch.
 Commands are as follows:

 <br/>